 How Dermi Atlas Supports Response:

-If a device is lost or a user account is compromised, the Dermi Atlas Professional audit logs help you assess the scope of the breach to determine if it meets the reporting threshold.
-You can verify exactly which records were viewed or downloaded during the compromised session.
+If a device is lost or a user account is compromised, the Dermi Atlas Professional audit logs help the practice assess the scope of the breach to determine if it meets the reporting threshold.
+The logs identify which records were viewed or downloaded during the compromised session.

 To maximize privacy compliance when using Dermi Atlas Professional: